-Web Analytics Strategy Part 1: Understanding the Importance of URL Tagging
+Web Analytics Strategy: Understanding the Importance of URL Tagging

 First let me tell you that any tools or analytic packages needed to implement this strategy are completely free and the only capital you will have to invest is time.

 The goal of implementing a URL Tagging Strategy is to understand how each advertising campaign you run performs at a granular level.
 This helps you identify your return on investment (ROI) and leads to spending marketing dollars more wisely.
-In this fictitious example we will be analyzing the marketing efforts of EverEffect for two of our core services: SEO and PPC.
+In this fictitious example we will be analyzing the marketing efforts of EverEffect for two of our core services: SEO Services and PPC Management.

-Like many companies, EverEffect doesn’t put all of its marketing dollars into one campaign, and in this example we will be running an SEO Ad & a PPC Ad in an email campaign on Facebook, on Twitter and on a second party website in a display advertising format.
+Like many companies, EverEffect doesn’t put all of its marketing dollars into one campaign, and in this example we will be running an SEO content and a PPC Ad with a campaign on Facebook, on Twitter and on a second party website in a display advertising format.

 Below are the actual results of our marketing efforts: